-- (1) Examiners and observers are appointed by the examinations board.
-Students may propose two examiners as supervisors and reviewers for their Master's thesis.
-This proposal does not constitute a legal entitlement to be examined by a certain examiner. - (2) In general, examinations may only be conducted and Master theses may only be supervised by professors, lecturers, associate professors, or research associates who have been granted the right to examine by the faculty council due to longstanding teaching experience.
-Research associates, contract teachers and teaching staff for special duties can only be appointed exceptionally as examiners if not enough authorised examiners are available. - (3) Observers must have sat the corresponding Master's examination or equivalent, or obtained an equivalent or higher qualification. - (4) The chairperson of the examinations board ensures that candidates are notified of examiners' names, registration deadlines and examination dates in due time.
+(1) Examiners and observers are appointed by the examination committee.
+Students may propose two examiners as supervisors and reviewers for their master thesis.
+This proposal does not constitute a legal entitlement to be examined by a certain examiner.

+(2) In general, examinations may only be conducted and master theses may only be supervised by professors, lecturers, associate professors, or research associates who have been granted the right to examine by the faculty council due to longstanding teaching experience.
+Research associates, contract teachers and teaching staff for special duties can only be appointed exceptionally as examiners if not enough authorised examiners are available.

+(3) Observers must have sat the corresponding master's examination or equivalent, or obtained an equivalent or higher qualification.

+(4) The chairperson of the examination committee ensures that candidates are notified of examiners' names, registration deadlines and examination dates in due time.
 It is sufficient to announce this information by displaying a notice.